mdsumner/ctv-mdsumner/README.md

 # ctv-mdsumner

-A placeholder for updates to R's CRAN Task Views (ctv)
+A placeholder for updates to R's CRAN Task Views (ctv).

+If you'd like to suggest an update or addition, post in the [Issues](https://github.com/mdsumner/ctv-mdsumner)

 svn checkout svn+ssh://username@svn.r-forge.r-project.org/svnroot/ctv/